What are the best AI agents?

 Where it falls short: All that power comes with a lot of complexity.
 The setup can be a major project, often needing special expertise and a long implementation time.
 This makes it a tough fit for mid-sized companies or teams that need to get an AI agent working quickly.
 This is where a tool like eesel AI, which can be set up in minutes, really shines.

-Pricing: Starts at $140/month for the Plus plan, with enterprise pricing based on custom contracts.
+Pricing: The Watsonx Assistant Plus plan starts at $140/month, with enterprise pricing based on custom contracts.

 For technical teams who want full control, CrewAI is a popular open-source framework.
 It lets developers code their own "crews" of specialized AI agents that work together on complex jobs, like doing market research and writing detailed reports.